-Unlock the AVD (like a regular Android smartphone) to run the project and the ‘Hello world!’ output will appear on the AVD (see below).
+Unlock the AVD (like a regular Android smartphone) to run the project and the output will appear on the AVD (see below).

-To view the Java source code for this project, just click on the ‘MyActivity.java’ tab and the screen will change to the one shown below.
+To change back to activity screen, just click on the ‘activity_my.xml’ tab and the screen will change to the one shown below.

 We have successfully tested the ‘Hello World’ project on the AVD emulator.
 However, our ultimate goal is that the project should run on an actual Android device (a smartphone, for example).
 In order to do this, you need to connect that device to our development PC (the PC on which Android Studio is currently running) using a proper USB cable and the proper USB ports.
 But first you need to enable USB debugging on your device.
 Usually this setting can found under ‘Settings’ and ‘Developer options’ but it can vary from device to device.
 On some Android devices, ‘Developer options’ may need to revealed as they are hidden by default.
 If unsure, consult your ‘User’s Manual’ or the manufacturer’s web page for the information on how to enable USB debugging.

 If you find an item labelled ‘Revoke USB debugging authorization’ on your Android device, select that and clear all previous authorization by selecting ‘OK’.
 Note that if this item is not present on your Android device, you can safely assume that your PC is automatically authorized.